 Cucumbers are thirsty AND hungry.
 They’re heavy feeders that need a steady diet to produce so much fruit.

-Then every 2-3 weeks, apply some diluted fish emulsion or compost tea or side dress with more aged compost.
+Then every 2-3 weeks, apply some diluted fish emulsion (this Organic Liquid Fish is my favorite) or compost tea or side dress with more aged compost.

 How to trellis cucumber

 Cucumbers are vining plants, and even the more compact bush varieties need some support.
 To grow cucumbers in pots, you need to give them somewhere to vine and climb!